Everspace/Excellent-Homebrew-Approach/content/Artifacts/Misc/Incomparable Lady's Arsenal/index.md

 Several drawers contain crystalline vials filled with resplendent inks, and little tins filled with various teas and spices.
 A larger drawer holds a spare ensemble in a motif in the style of the chest.

-The box functions as a combination **Stoneheart Coffer** *(Arms 117)* and **Winterbreath Jar** *(Arms 118)*.
+The box functions as a combination <book r="Stoneheart Coffer"></book> and <book r="Winterbreath Jar"></book>.
 Things placed inside are kept fresh and still.
 Its exceptional quality and bounty removes almost any social penalty.
 People not accustomed to the elegance of high society suffer a -2 to their guile while being served.

 Attuning to the box for 1m reveals to the bearer's eye a multitude of additional drawers that only her essence can open.
 This also allows her to subsume it into her anima until it is needed to be used, reappearing in a manner reminiscent to her anima banner.